rails/rails/guides/source/action_view_helpers.md

 * How to format dates, strings, and numbers.
 * How to link to images, videos, stylesheets, etc.
+* How to work with Atom feeds and JavaScript in the views.
+* How to benchmark, cache and capture content.
-* How to sanitize content.
+* How to sanitize and debug content.
-* How to localize content.
+* How to work with text and tags.

 --------------------------------------------------------------------------------

 Overview of Helpers Provided by Action View
 -------------------------------------------

-The following outlines some of the most commonly used helpers available in Action View.
+The following outlines **some of the most commonly used helpers** available in Action View.
 It's recommended that you review the [API Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html), which covers all of the helpers in more detail, but this should serve as a good